Inedo/inedo-docs/ProGet/installation/backing-up.md

 If you're using your own SQL Server, then all you need to do is make sure the ProGet Database has been restored *before* running the installer of the version you want.
 The installer will make sure the restored database is up-to-date as part of the installation.

 If you want to use the built-in database, then start by running the installer.
 It will install the files and create a new ProGet database for you.
-From here, restore your database back-up (you can use the command above) and then run the Database Tool (available from inedo.com) for the version you are installing.
+From here, restore your database back-up (you can use the command above) and then run the Database Tool (see the [Database Installation section of the Manual Install](/docs/proget/installation/installation-guide/manual#database) guide) for the version you are installing.
 That will ensure the database is up-to-date.